tarekbardouni/Py-ERSN-OpenMC/README.txt

 How to use the GUI to install openmc and prerequisistes under miniconda3 Prof. Tarek El Bardouni, University Abdelmalek Essaadi, Tetouan, Morocco

-A/  Install first gcc g++ and cmake if doesn't exist
+A/  First install gcc g++ and cmake if doesn't exist

 B/ 	Before runing the GUI: install python3-pyqt5